aihya/Rainfall/level0/readme.md

 this case `execv("/bin/sh", "/bin/sh")`

 ## Reversing:
-Upon analyzing the disassembly code we concluded that the actual C code could be something as follow:
+Upon analyzing the disassembly code we concluded that the actual C code could be something as follows:

 ```C
 #include <stdio.h>